KhartesViewer/khartes/README.md

 an existing node (the node has turned cyan), the auto-segmentation will start at that node.
 Otherwise, it will start at the location of the cursor.

-To automatically create new points to the right of the starting point, press the right bracket or brace key (`]` or `}`); either key will work.
-To create new points to the left, press the left bracket or brace key (`[`] or `{`).
+To automatically create new nodes to the right of the first one, press the right bracket or brace key (`]` or `}`); either key will work.
+To create new nodes to the left, press the left bracket or brace key (`[`] or `{`).

 The auto-segmentation algorithm will go as far as it can within the current view;